mattmcspirit/azurestack/deployment/multinode/README.md

 Running on older/low performance hardware
 ------------
-If your ASDK system doesn't have SSDs, or is an older system, the Azure Stack POC Configurator may experience issues during parallel deployment of virtual machines.
+If your system doesn't have SSDs, or is an older system, the Azure Stack POC Configurator may experience issues during parallel deployment of virtual machines.
 This may also be true in environments where you have virtualized the ASDK, and are running it nested on an alternative virtualization/cloud platform, such as ESXi, or in an Azure VM.
 If that's the case, it's recommended to run the AzSPoC.ps1 script with the **-serialMode flag**, and this will instruct the script to deploy any VMs, one at a time.
 This takes a little longer, but offers increased reliability on systems with lower levels of performance.

 Offline/Disconnected Support
 ------------